 - Star Trek: Into Darkness

 - Star Trek: Discovery

 I’m going to watch somewhere between 1-3 episodes at a time and then let you know what I think of them.
 Let us see how long this project takes me.
 I’m also watching the show via Netflix, so that could have some impact on which episodes are aired when.

 Now, I should warn you that I’m not a complete newbie when it comes to Star Trek, but growing up I was too busy reading fairytales to watch more than a few bits of whichever episode was on television, and I’m guessing I don’t get bonus points for understanding references on The Big Bang Theory or for watching the 2009 reboot film and Into Darkness when they came out.

-Going into this, I was already aware that there were two pilots, and that the show was ushered into existence by Lucille Ball and her studio, Desilu Productions. (don’t be surprised.
-I read and I know things.)
+Going into this, I was already aware that there were two pilots, and that the show was ushered into existence by Lucille Ball and her studio, Desilu Productions.
+(I read and I know things.)
 But what I didn’t know and wasn’t actually prepared for was the sheer amount of differences between the two showings, including an almost complete 180 of the cast.

 Pilot #1 – “The Cage”

 Christopher Pike is fantastic.
 I really enjoyed Jeffrey Hunter’s acting (he’s also not hard on the eyes).
 Is it just me, or was Spock mildly human in this episode?
 He actually seemed worried that Pike had been captured.
 The whole Adam and Eve shtick was probably a lot less overused in the 60s, but it still played nicely here.
 I quite enjoyed the large-brained aliens – maybe they are the precursor to the large-headed green ‘Martians’ we so frequently see today in science fiction?
 Wonderful use of special effects.
 I even loved the obviously homemade communicators.